School of Applied Technology

 The School of Applied Technology (SAT), established in 2010, was formed to prepare students to become innovators, entrepreneurs, and leaders of the future.
 Programs and courses at the School of Applied Technology provide a blend of theoretical content and practical application that utilize a hands-on, reality-based approach to education.
 The degree and certificate programs provide an innovative experience where students work on cutting-edge, industry-sponsored projects, allowing students to apply what they learn in class to solve real-life problems.

-In addition to degree-seeking programs, the School of Applied Technology, through its Office of Professional Development and IIT Online, combines university-wide resources to establish a common administration and support structure for online and non-degree programs.
-Programs include: university-wide ESL assessment and instruction, technology-oriented training and certificates, employee and professional development, and short courses and seminars.
+In addition to degree-seeking programs, the School of Applied Technology, through its Office of Professional Development, combines university-wide resources to establish a common administration and support structure for non-degree programs.
+Programs include: university-wide ESL assessment and instruction, technology-oriented training and certificates, international visiting student programs, employee and professional development, and short courses and seminars.